ckoliveira/sastra/README.md

 - [ ] Create event to update used tags automatically when a new pos<span style="color: #454545"></span>
 - [x] <span style="color: #454545">Add blog mode (posts are displayed sequentially in a single page instead of being picked from a post card list and displayed individually) [BASE VERSION] </span>
 - [ ] Add scroll to top and bottom buttons to posts
+- [x] Add possibility to filter post by tags